 This analysis makes clear that within the category of bed sharing, risks vary widely depending on what else you are doing.
 A related point: co-sleeping on a sofa or in an armchair is much higher-risk than in a bed.
 This is important to say in part because parents will sometimes end up in an armchair with their baby because they are trying to stay awake and not co-sleep.
 It would be far safer to purposely co-sleep in a flat-surface bed, without blankets and pillows, than to fall asleep accidentally in the chair.

-The data bottom line here seems to be: co-sleeping does carry some small risks, but these risks vary greatly by the circumstance of co-sleeping.
+The upshot here seems to be: co-sleeping does carry some small risks, but these risks vary greatly by the circumstances of co-sleeping.
 If people are going to co-sleep, there are definitely safer and less safe ways to do that.

 It’s not clear why the direct AAP advice is not being given in the same way for bed sharing as it is for back sleeping, but I would guess it is partially about provider hesitance to give advice they know may be ignored.
 This is a missed opportunity — better communication could literally save lives.